dantleech/blog/content/posts/2024-02-18-php-problems.md

 ---
 title: My PHP Problems
 categories: [php]
-date: 2024-01-20
+date: 2024-02-18
 toc: true
-draft: true
+draft: false
 ---

-For the past months I've been keeping a list of things I encountered in PHP that I've found to be **problematic**, or in other words **things that piss me off**.
-This is not a comprehensive list, but a sampling.
-I have returned to this list multiple times only to realise that I had already listed my gripe.
+For the past months I've been keeping a list of things I encountered in PHP that I've found to be **problematic**, or in other words _things that annoy me_.
+This is not a definitive list but I have returned to this list multiple times only to realise that I had already listed my gripe.

-Things that piss me off in PHP largely depend on the things I'm working on, and for the past month I've been working on:
+Things that annoy me in PHP largely depend on the things I'm working on, and for the past month I've been working on:

-- **Phpactor**: a PHP language server
+- **Phpactor**: PHP language server
-- **PHP-TUI**: a TUI framework and port of Rust's Ratatui.
+- **PHP-TUI**: TUI framework and port of Rust's Ratatui.
-- **CLI Parser**:  me messing about creating a new CLI argument parser
+- **CLI Parser**:  messing about creating a new CLI argument parser
-- **Spryker**: A large E-Commerce project.
-My current day job.
+- **Work Project**: large E-Commerce project based on Spryker - my current day contract.

-There are lots of things I like a PHP, and I hope the language continues to evolve but the fact is it's a joy to develop in other language sometimes, although not all of these problems are specific to PHP.
+There are lots of things I **like** in PHP, and I hope the language continues to evolve but the fact is that sometimes it's a joy to develop in other languages and it's certainly **educational**.

 ## Constructors